 The context of the letter soon became apparent to me and the dread soon became a burning lump in my throat.

-The author of the letter that was sealing my fate that day, my best friend- in childhood terms a long friendship.
+The writer and postman of the letter that was sealing my fate that day, my best friend - in childhood terms a long friendship.
 Elastics, slumber parties, redskins and secret hiding spots.

 We had been completely inseparable up until that very day, so as the words started to blend into mush as tears filled my eyes, air knocked from me completely.